More about This Topic

-The crux of these rules is that previous representation or consultation may give have allowed the lawyer to obtain confidential knowledge of that previous client who is now an opposing party.
-The use or possible use of that confidential knowledge is anywhere from simply unfair to eroding the concept of attorney-client privilege which undergirds our entire justice system.
+The crux of these rules is that previous representation or consultation may have allowed the lawyer to obtain confidential knowledge regarding the previous client who is now an opposing party.
+The use or possible use of that confidential knowledge is plainly unfair and erodes the concept of attorney-client privilege which undergirds our entire justice system.

 Why can’t the Illinois courts just simply say “If it looks improper, then it probably is improper.
 Find another lawyer.”?

 Schwartz v.
 Cortelloni answers this question as well: